-Rietveld Review(ed) is part of the Graduation Show’s side programme.

-Text on July 2021

-Rietveld Review(ed) is part of the Graduation Show’s peripheral programming.
-An independent, external committee was asked to reflect on the Graduation Show as a whole and to signal current tendencies and themes within the exhibition.
-The committee was also asked to select a number of projects by graduating students that support these observations.
-The reflections and observations are processed by the Rietveld Academie into this reflection report.
-The report also includes the observations of the thesis committee.
+In 2022, the academy is organising a second edition of Rietveld Review(ed) as part of the Graduation Show’s side programming.
+An independent, external committee was asked to reflect on the Graduation Show as a whole, and to identify current tendencies and themes within the exhibition.
+The reflections and observations were processed and turned into a reflection report which is made available here online

 Rietveld Review(ed) is initiated to carry on the reflective qualities of Gerrit Rietveld Academie Awards (GRA Awards).
 The GRA Awards that were given each year to remarkable graduates are discontinued since 2021.
 More information and previous winners can be found here.